Holo-Host/holo-zato-api/README.md

 ## holo-cloudflare-dns-create

 ### Description
 This service accepts a public key which is used to securely create a DNS entry on Cloudflare via their API.
-Currently, `.holohost.net` is appended to the public key to create the fully qualified domain name for the DNS entry.
+Currently, `*.` is prepended & `.holohost.net` is appended to the public key to create the fully qualified domain name for the DNS entry.

 ### HTTP Request
 **Method** `POST http://proxy.holohost.net/zato/holo-cloudflare-dns-create`